-REDUCED DISPUTE CASES IN THE COMMUNITY, DISTRICT COURTS AND OTHER RELATED INSTITUTIONS Even though some quantitative data exists, we rely on the comments of the community and mediators.
+REDUCED DISPUTE CASES IN THE COMMUNITY, DISTRICT COURTS AND OTHER RELATED INSTITUTIONS

+Even though some quantitative data exists, we rely on the comments of the community and mediators.
 They have certainly perceived that there are now fewer disputes in their localities.
 A better indicator is the revelation that people choose to go first to the mediation committee for settlement rather than the police or court.

 Data clearly shows a reduction in cases.
 However what factors are behind this is not known.
 However, court officials, police, and local lawyers, believe that the community mediation programme has made a significant contribution.

-Steps of the Mediation Session The general procedure (from case registration to finalization) is as follows:
+Steps of the Mediation Session

+The general procedure (from case registration to finalization) is as follows:

 - 1. Register the case written or oral - 2.
 Case Analysis (mediation or referral) - 3.
 Contact to the second party (opponent) - 4.
 Fix session (date, time and venue) - 5.
 In the session: - a.
 Mediator welcomes the disputants - b.
 Each person introduces himself - c.
 Oath taking by the mediators (expression of neutrality) - d.
 Ground rules setting i.e. about speaking, asking, etc. - e.
 Case presentation by the first and second parties - f.
 Mediators summarize issues - i.
 Present advantages and disadvantages of mediation session and court - ii.
-Clear questions about the legal provision of the cases - Ask both parties where they would iii. like to go (mediation session or court) - g.
+Clear questions about the legal provision of the cases - iii.
+Ask both parties where they would like to go (mediation session or court) - g.
 Seek consensus from both parties- "Yes or No" - h.
 Facilitate to determine which solution is the best - i.
 Explain the probable impacts of the option - j.
 Identify terms and conditions and tally with the law - k.
-If accepted, prepare agreement paper and have both parties sign, along with witnesses and mediators - 1.
+If accepted, prepare agreement paper and have both parties sign, along with witnesses and mediators - l.
 Integrate the disputants parties according to social norms - 6.
-Conclude session and express thanks to all Perhaps most significantly, community people are very positive about the programme.
+Conclude session and express thanks to all

+Perhaps most significantly, community people are very positive about the programme.
 They run it as their own programme.
 Some have an emotional attachment to it and this will help sustain the programme.

-Key aspects of the model that have made it successful VOLUNTEER BASED People's ownership calls for people's real participation and sustainability of any programme.
-We strongly believe that the community mediation programme will be sustained because it is popular and was developed as the community's own.
-People show interest and are active.
-The true After the programme and training, we became more aware of the issues and our rights and causes of the origin of disputes.
-Initially we complained to our husbands about every small incident and quarrel in the neighbourhood and in the community, which became the key issue of our husbands' quarrel and later on big issues of dispute with others.
-But now as we were aware, we left complaining and try to solve the cases ourselves so that the quartels and disputes reduced remarkably.
-In addition, now we learned mediation skills and process so that if any dispute happened in the neighbourhood we went there to resolve them so that we did not need to go to police or court.
+Key aspects of the model that have made it successful VOLUNTEER BASED

+People's ownership calls After for people's real parthe programme and ticipation and sustraining, we became more tainability of any aware of the issues and our rights programme.
+We and causes of the origin of disputes. strongly be-Initially we complained to our husbands lieve that the about every small incident and quarrel in the neighbourhood and in the community, which community mediation became the key issue of our husbands' quarrel and later on big issues of dispute with others.
+But now as programme will be suswe were aware, we left complaining and try to solve the cases ourselves so that the quarrels and disputes tained because it is reduced remarkably.
+In addition, now we learned popular and was demediation skills and process so that if any dispute veloped as the happened in the neighbourhood we went community's there to resolve them so that we did own.
+People not need to go to police or court. show interest and -Female mediator are active.
+The true spirit of this model is its volunteer base.
+Beyond the volunteer part, CVICT initially arranged for basic expenses for stationery and other logistics.
+Even this support is phased out and we try to seek funding for this from local government.
+We have lobbied the Village Development and District Development Committees for their support to run and sustain this programme.
+As a result, VDCs now allocate a separate annual budget for the community mediation programme.
+It is significant, yet we believe we must continue to lobby for funds.